S$^3$NN: Time Step Reduction of Spiking Surrogate Gradients for Training Energy Efficient Single-Step Spiking Neural Networks: Single-Step Spiking Neuron

-Next, we deduce the surrogate gradient of the single-step neuron.
+Next, we deduce the surrogate gradient of the single-step spiking neuron.
 Here we assume TSSL-BP (Eq.~\ref{eqn:tsslbp-full}) as the surrogate gradient for the LIF neuron.
-By setting $\bar{t}_i^{(l)}=\{0\}$ and substituting Eq.~\ref{eqn:tsslbp-first} and $\phi_{i}^{(l)\langle 2\rangle}\left(0, 0\right) = 0$ into Eq.~\ref{eqn:tsslbp-full}, we obtain the following equation:
+Therefore, the surrogate gradient of the single-step spiking neuron corresponds to Eq.~\ref{eqn:tsslbp-full} for the condition $t_k=t_m=0$.
+If $\bar{t}_i^{(l)}=\emptyset$, Eq.~\ref{eqn:tsslbp-full} vanishes trivially.
+Then, we set $\bar{t}_i^{(l)}=\{0\}$.
+By substituting Eq.~\ref{eqn:tsslbp-first} and $\phi_{i}^{(l)\langle 2\rangle}\left(0, 0\right) = 0$ into Eq.~\ref{eqn:tsslbp-full}, we obtain the following equation: